LuciaHrovatin/CENSUS_webapp/README.md

 ## Prerequisites

-In order to run this project, the following tools have been installed on your workstation:
+In order to run this project, the following tools have been installed on your machine:
 - Python, preferably [3.9](https://www.python.org/downloads/release/python-390/)
 - [Docker Desktop](https://www.docker.com/), preferably 3.5
 - [Docker Compose](https://docs.docker.com/compose/install/) v1.27.0 and newer